Structured Decision Making (SDM) Safety Plans

 • Immediately responds to clearly identified safety threats from the SDM Safety Assessment(s)

-• Contains clear action items that family and support members will take to address the threats; a SDM Safety Plan should not be a list of services
+• Contains clear action items that family and support members (including tribal representatives, if applicable) will take to address the threats; a SDM Safety Plan should not be a list of services

 • Includes the family, children twelve (12) or older (as applicable), and any support system/team